ultraq/gradle-support/README.md

    directory that will live at `build/staging-deploy`.

  - `forThisProject()`
-   Convenience method to set the current project as the only one for publishing.
+   Convenience method to use the current project as the only one for publishing.

  - `withCredentials(String username, String password)`
    Specify the username/password for publishing the staged artifacts to Maven